cseriildi/llvm-project/clang/lib/Tooling/Inclusions/Stdlib/PR.md

 ### **Questions**

-We would appreciate input on the following points to make sure we’re building in the right direction:
+We would appreciate input on the following points:

 1. **Is the existing proposal in https://github.com/llvm/llvm-project/pull/66089 still planned to be completed?**